PeterCxy/paprika/README.md

 4. Add your own instance of Paprika to your Standard Notes as a plugin (instructions available below)
 5. Publish!

+Note that all configuration and themes will be included statically in the final binary.
+To modify any of them, you will need to re-run `wrangler publish` to rebuild the entire program.

 Configuration: wrangler.toml
 ===